submitted by Tim Goodwin

 If one partner had been independent for a long time and the other had relied on their parent’s generosity, tension is likely.
 Additionally, two self-sufficient individuals may have trouble letting go of their financial autonomy.
 By considering your money personality and stage of life, conversations, such as whether to completely merge, partially combine or keep separate bank accounts, will have more amicable outcomes.

-After all these conversations, it’s time to review the numbers.
+After all these conversations, it’s time to review the numbers again.

 - What is your annual income [combined and individual]?